Children in foster care are among the most vulnerable in America.

 The pandemic has been especially cruel on the older youth in foster care and those who have recently aged out of the system as they face isolation, staggering levels of job loss and food insecurity.
 More resources are needed to ensure that every child can grow up in a safe, stable and loving family.

+To increase the likelihood of self-sufficiency after aging out of the foster care system, United Way works with key nonprofit agencies to enroll foster youth into individual development accounts and provides ongoing case management and financial literacy.
 For every dollar a foster youth saves, an additional dollar is placed into the account and can be used to purchase specific items such as transportation, education, computers, rent and health insurance.
 While saving, foster youth take financial literacy classes and learn how to build a savings account, comparison shop and budget.
-Each foster youth also receives tutoring, mentoring, life skills classes, and career and education planning to help with their transition.
-Foster youth who participate in United Way’s program earn credits toward these matched savings accounts (IDAs).
-The average teen in the program receives about $750 per year in their IDA to increase their economic self-sufficiency when transitioning to independent living.